danchoi/vitunes/README.markdown

 ## How to contact the developer

 My name is Daniel Choi.
-I specialize in Ruby, Railas, MySQL, PostgreSQL, and iOS development.
+I specialize in Ruby, Rails, MySQL, PostgreSQL, and iOS development.
 I am based in Cambridge, Massachusetts, USA, and my little software company is called Kaja Software.